YasinAflatoon/HTML/notes/BasicTags.md

 #### description

-A meta `description` provides a brief summary of a web page. and displayed as part of the search snippet in a search engine results page (SERP) and is meant to give the user an idea of the content that exists within the page and how it relates to their search query:
+A meta `description` provides a summary of a web page. and displayed as part of the search snippet in a search engine results page (SERP) and is meant to give the user an idea of the content that exists within the page and how it relates to their search query:

 ``` HTML
 <meta name="description" content="This is how meta tags work">